JulianOzelRose/GTA2-SaveEdit/README.md

 ![GTA2-SaveEdit-UI](https://github.com/JulianOzelRose/GTA2-SaveEdit/assets/95890436/314d21aa-07cc-40ff-8d57-d5b0602b76ea)

 ## Offset table
+Most of these values are stored as bytes, with the exception of cash which is of UInt32 type.
+There is no enabling or disabling weapons;
+simply giving a weapon an ammo value will enable it, and setting the ammo to 0 will disable it.
+For the power-ups, a value of 0 indicates the power-up is inactive.
+Similar to ammo, there is no enabling or disabling power-ups; the variable is essentially a timer value.
+Each byte corresponds to approximately 10 seconds, so setting a power-up to 0xFF will set the power-up active for around 45 minutes.

 | **File Offset**    | **Type**       | **Variable**                      |
 | :---               | :---           | :---                              |
 | 0x64               | UInt32         | Cash                              |